jhumelsine/jhumelsine.github.io/_posts/2024-02-29-composite-design-pattern-use-case.md

     int getCalories();
 }
 ```
-This won’t be a complex design, but it will take some space.
+This won’t be a complex design, but it will take up some space.
 I’m going split the design into multiple diagrams.

 ### Leaf Food Items
 Let’s start with the _Leaf_ food items, and I don’t just mean lettuce.
 These will be the component parts available at In-N-Out Burger from which all possible combinations of foods can be assembled.
 Each will return how many calories are in them individually.
 This is not a complete list of ingredients, but it should be sufficient to convey what’s needed: